owhyy/avalonia-school-system/README.md

 ## Import test data

 To make testing easier, you can run the following command, which will create the database, run the migrations, and import some fake data.

+This will also create a default user, with the credentials admin:admin.

 Before running, make sure you have `sqlite3` installed.